 Highclere Castle is the Downton Abbey house in real life — and the inspiration for it

-Outside of the glamorous film set, the Downton Abbey Castle does actually exist in real life.
+Outside of the glamorous film set, the Downton Abbey castle does actually exist in real life.
 Well, almost.
-It goes by another name: Highclere Castle.
+It goes by another name: Highclere Castle and can find it in Newbury, a market town in the county of Berkshire, England.

 In the TV series, the Downton Abbey house was filled with constant activity with over 50 staff members (that we know of).
 In reality, it’s home to just one family: the Earl and Countess of Carnarvon whose family has been living here since 1679.

 Now onto the exciting news.
-The castle and the grounds are open to the public for about 70 days a year, including two months over the summer and a few of the major bank holidays (check the website for exact dates).
+The castle and the grounds are open to the public and welcome visitors inside the castle for a variety of tours (check the website for exact dates).

 You’ll need to allow plenty of time to explore – the castle is so big that the Carnarvon family (who have lived here for over three centuries) still don’t even know exactly how many rooms there are.
 It’s estimated at somewhere between 200 and 300 rooms, and 50 and 80 bedrooms!